buddy/login/README.md

 1. The action requests a JWT token from GitHub's OIDC provider using the specified audience
 2. It sends this JWT token along with your provider ID to Buddy's authentication API
 3. Buddy validates the token and returns a short-lived PAT
-4. The PAT is made available as the `BUDDY_TOKEN` environment variable for subsequent steps
+4. The PAT is set as the `BUDDY_TOKEN` environment variable for subsequent steps

 ## Security Considerations